SCSU-Cyber-Competition-Club/SCSU_CCDC2023-2024_PUBLIC/SIEM/Splunk Playbook 2025.md

 2. Update the system and upgrade
       - yum apt update -y
       - yum apt upgrade -y
+      - sudo reboot

+3. disable the services that you are not using
+- systemctl -list-units --type=service --state=running
+- systemctl disable sshd.service --permanate

 3. Harden Splunk Configurations
       - Enable SSL for Splunk Web:  Edit